Gardens, (Green) Squares, and Parks in Paris

 Bois de Boulogne

 The former royal hunting grounds, the Bois de Boulogne is a packaged treat – it has everything, from landscaped gardens and cultural spots to forested paths and lakes for boating.
-The woods are vast and have multiple waterfalls, grottos, and green spaces methodically divided into different sections.
+The woods are vast, with multiple waterfalls, grottos, and green spaces methodically divided into sections.

 Jardin du Ranelagh